Just For One Day-I Want To Be Normal

 I want to wear my high heels the way I used to and not settle for the half inch make belief heels that do nothing to my being or confidence.

-I want to for today, speak non-stop without a slur and without beginning all conversations and meetings with a statutory explanation to my spanish accent.
+I want to for today, speak non-stop without a slur and without beginning all conversations and meetings with a statutory explanation of my Spanish accent.

 I, just for one day want to be the way I was.